RajThapa7/cloudfactory-frontend-assessment1/OUTPUT.md

    - Issue: search icon is not accessible
    - Fix: Added search icon to the input field

+### App

+1. All inline components were extracted into separate files
+   - Issue: App.tsx was cluttered with multiple components
+   - Fix: Moved each component (`Header`, `HeroSection`, `TagList`) into its own file in `components/` folder

 ### BoxArea97

 1. Component renamed from `BoxArea97` to `HeroSection`